osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

 'primary'| Main menu
 'user_apps' | applications that users can interact with 'user_settings'| User settings
-'app_settings'| Application settings menus
+'logged_in'|The menu that usually appears to the rightmost side of page for logged in users 'app_settings'| Application settings menus
 'sidebar' | Side bar menus
 'footer'| Footer menus